hsinyu-chen/virtual-button-box/README.md

 1. Vjoy must Installed before use virtual-button-box

-2. clients(phone or tablet) need in same local network with your PC and can reach each others (default TCP port 9998)
+2. clients(phone or tablet) need in same local network with your PC and can reach each others (default TCP port 9998), you can change port and binding in appsettings.json

 ## How To Use
 0. [get release from here](https://github.com/hsinyu-chen/virtual-button-box/releases)